supriya-kotturu/bubble-sort-with-typescript/README.md

 # ds-with-typesctipt

-Basic implementation of data sctructures using typescript.
+Basic implementation of bubble Sort algorithm with data sctructures [string, Array of numbers, Linked lists] using typescript.